 I think a pleated skirt is a classic that we all love, regardless of age.
 It will never go out of style.
 Outfits with pleated skirts never disappear from the covers of fashion magazines.
 Well, we just have to support this fashion trend!
 Every woman should have at least one such skirt in her wardrobe.

 The pleated skirt has many advantages, for example, it doesn’t need ironing, and combines very easily with any style of clothing.

-In the XX century, popularity of pleated skirts began to grow rapidly and gain momentum.
+In the XX century, the popularity of pleated skirts began to grow rapidly and gain momentum.
 We see it in old movies, remember at least Katharine Hepburn in “The Philadelphia Story” or the famous “silly little dress” of Marilyn Monroe.

 Despite the seeming complexity of its sewing, creating this skirt is an easy project.
 It will take very little time.
 You can sew this pleated skirt in just one hour.
-The skirt will have only one seam on the side, and will have some gathers at the waist with an elastic waistband.
+The skirt will have only one seam on the side and will have some gathers at the waist with an elastic waistband.